 Sociology of physical activity focuseson the ways that social structures, cultural meanings, and power relations shape how people move, exercise, and engage in sport.
 This interdisciplinary field examines the hidden patterns behind everyday workouts, team sports, and leisure pursuits, revealing how identity, inequality, and collective values intersect with the body in motion.
-By unpacking these dynamics, scholars and practitioners can design more inclusive programs, challenge discriminatory practices, and support healthier communities.
+By unpacking these dynamics, scholars and practitioners can design more inclusive programs, challenge discriminatory practices, and develop healthier communities.

 Introduction The sociology of physical activity investigates the social forces that influence participation in sport and exercise, the meanings people attach to movement, and the broader implications for health, social cohesion, and economic development.
 From school‑yard games to elite competition, every form of physical activity is embedded within networks of norms, institutions, and historical legacies.
 Understanding these layers equips educators, policymakers, and community leaders to create environments where all bodies can thrive.